Grunet/openfeature-for-denodeploy/README.md

 All that's needed is to set `URL_TO_KV` and `DENO_KV_ACCESS_TOKEN` (see above for their definitions) as environment secrets in the `flagDefinitions` environment (which can be created in Github at Settings > Environments).
+Then manually running the workflow will update the flag definitions in KV.